markliu02/markliu02.github.io/_pages/about.md

 My research focuses on the  semantics of natural language, and its interface with pragmatics and syntax, from a cross-linguistic perspective.
 The phenomena I have worked on include focus particles (*only, even, also*), quantification (universal quantification, *wh*-quantification), conditionals and exceptives.

-At Tsinghua I teach courses at the undergraduate and graduate levels in formal semantics and formal pragmatics.
-I also teach a seminar in the Spring semantics on a specific topic in Mandarin.
+At Tsinghua I teach courses at the undergraduate and graduate levels in formal semantics and  pragmatics.
+I also teach a seminar in each Spring semester that focuses on a specific topic in Mandarin grammar.